cloudrpc/resume/static/media/resume.fcaf35df9090283b4bc4.md

 _December 2022 — Present_

-Cloud application architecture and development consultant for the AWS Professional Services Service Delivery Team.
+Cloud application architecture and development consultant for the AWS Professional Services Shared Delivery Team.
 Designing and building applications on AWS for customers.

 ### **Preddio Technologies Inc.** — Application Engineer